XuanXuanxuannn/events_room_interface/README.md

   - partner and sponsor logos
   - community highlights
   - room-related information

-## Sprint 1 Focus
+## Sprint 1 Summary

 Sprint 1 focused on defining the project direction and validating early design choices.

-### Sprint 1 outcomes
+### Sprint 1 Outcomes

-- clarified project scope and requirements
+- Clarified project scope and requirements
-- developed personas, scenarios, and user stories
+- Developed personas, scenarios, and user stories
-- compared software implementation approaches
+- Compared software implementation approaches
-- compared hardware platform options
+- Compared hardware platform options
-- produced early interface demos
+- Produced early interface demos
-- prepared the initial proposal and supporting documentation
+- Prepared the initial proposal and sprint review evidence

-### Key research findings
+### Key Research Findings

-- A **web-based system** was identified as the preferred software approach for the MVP because it offers low setup friction, centralised maintenance, and strong flexibility for combining connection workflows with billboard content management.
+- A **web-based system** was identified as the preferred software approach for the MVP because it offers low setup friction, centralised maintenance, and flexibility for combining connection workflows with billboard content management.
-- A **dedicated laptop** was identified as the most practical hardware platform for MVP development and early deployment.
 - A **mini PC** remains a strong longer-term option for cleaner permanent installation.
+- In Sprint 2, the team is exploring a **Raspberry Pi-based prototype path** for the simplest workable connection-flow demo.

+## Sprint 2 Focus

+Sprint 2 focused on establishing the technical baseline and developing an early connection demo for the prototype.

+### Sprint 2 outcomes

+- defined the core technology stack and local development environment
+- drafted a high-level system architecture
+- added initial project documentation
+- designed a low-fidelity connection-mode screen
+- prototyped the simplest workable connection flow
+- defined the HDMI fallback user flow
+- set up the backend / API connection
+- ran an internal test of the early connection demo

+### Key implementation findings

+- A **lightweight web-based prototype** remains suitable for Sprint 2 and it allows the team to connect frontend screens, backend endpoints, and demo workflows quickly.
+- A **simple backend / API layer** is useful for moving the prototype beyond static pages and supporting future dynamic features.
+- The **connection-mode workflow** should remain simple and presenter-focused, with HDMI fallback clearly available when the primary connection method does not work.

 ## Repository Purpose